Namachozhan/BugOps/SonarQube/Error and fix.md

 **SonarQube Docker Troubleshooting Guide**
 1. Check If the Container is Running
 docker ps
-2.If SonarQube is not listed, it’s not running.
+If SonarQube is not listed, it’s not running.
 Start it:
 docker start <container_id>

-3.Restart if needed:
+Restart if needed:
 docker restart <container_id>

 ---